memiiso/debezium-server-iceberg/README.md

 -----
-This project adds iceberg batch consumers to [debezium server](https://debezium.io/documentation/reference/operations/debezium-server.html). it could be used to replicate database data to iceberg table, without requiring Spark, Kafka or Streaming platform.
+This project adds iceberg batch consumers to [debezium server](https://debezium.io/documentation/reference/operations/debezium-server.html). it could be used to replicate database changes to iceberg table, without requiring Spark, Kafka or Streaming platform.

 ## `iceberg` Consumer

 Appends json events to destination iceberg tables.
-Destination tables are created automatically if event and key schemas are enabled `debezium.format.value.schemas.enable=true`, `debezium.format.key.schemas.enable=true`
+Destination tables are created automatically if event and key schemas enabled `debezium.format.value.schemas.enable=true`, `debezium.format.key.schemas.enable=true` when destination table is not exists Consumer will print a warning message and continue replication of other tables

 ### Upsert